[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 Wow!!
 That’s gonna be a very impressive sentence, right?

-So, let’s learn lots of useful expressions, finish the intermediate class together and pass TOPIK 2!
+So, let’s learn lots of useful expressions, finish the intermediate class together, and pass TOPIK II!

-I’m sure you can achieve your goal and be the super master of Korean!
+I’m sure you can achieve your goal and become a super master of Korean!

 –(으)ㄴ 채(로)

-So, first, you can use -(으)ㄴ 채(로) for mainly verbs and it means “while one situation continues, something else happens.”
+So, first, you can use -(으)ㄴ 채(로) for main verbs, and it means “while one situation continues, something else happens.”

 It’s hard to come up with an exact English translation of -(으)ㄴ 채(로) that applies to all situations.
 The most common translations are “with” or “while.”